Beastdzns/Varadefi/README.md

 1. Navigate to the frontend/ directory.

-2.  bashCopy codenpm install
+2.  npm install

-3.  bashCopy codenpm run dev
+3.  npm run dev

 ### Deploying the Smart Contract